Harnessing AI-powered virtual cells to fight diseases of aging

 Aging is reversed between generations

 Each of us developed from a single cell passed down by our parents, yet we’re not born at our parent’s age and we begin our post-development lives in full health.
-Somehow the biology from our parents is safely scrubbed, renewed and restarted.
+The biology inherited from our parents is safely scrubbed, renewed and restarted, with evidence of a natural rejuvenation event in the embryo shortly after conception.

 Fibreblasts

-Best in the world for cell simulations and aging clocks
+Best in the world for AI virtual cells and aging clocks

-Shift has assembled a talented team of research scientists and advisors who are backed by experienced biotech investors.
+Shift has assembled a talented team of computational and wet-lab research scientists.

 Bo Wang